How we doubled sales enquiries, & turned around an underperforming website, without requiring an expensive re-build.

 Only about 3% of people on a website are ready to order or buy right now, but I knew if we could get a dialogue going, we could convert many of the other 97% to bookings.
 Thinking of people like myself – I do hire some seasonal gardening gear but I’m not an expert about these things – I noted that a competitor said “Not sure if this is the right item for your job?
 Our experienced sales team can guide you” so we added a similar line in above the enquiry form, to try and get more enquiries from those who were sitting on the fence.

 - Providing trust and reasons to choose

-There was a small module half way down the product page, on the right hand side that showed “related products” but this module was out of date, hadn’t worked for eons, and in fact showed product that was completely irrelevant to the user’s behavior.
+There was a small module half way down the product page, on the right hand side that showed “related products” but this module was out of date, hadn’t worked for eons, and in fact showed product that was completely irrelevant to the user’s behaviour.
 Yes we could update the module.
 But in provincial areas, local ownership is a strong point of difference.
 So we replaced this with some icons and text encouraging people to “shop local”.

 - Improving speed on mobile

 The existing host was pinning our client down to renew their hosting contract.
 Our speed tests showed that the site was slow to download, but the images weren’t too big (large image sizes that are too high in resolution is a common cause of slow websites).